When I say hormones, what do you think?

 Essential oils are great at bridging the gap to healthy hormone synergy.
 Made from complete natural plants, essential oils offer significant health benefits.
 Not only can essential oils help to improve the mindset, create a more positive mood, relieve stress, and increase feelings of well-being, they can also support the body’s own hormone production.
 For instance, Clary Sage Essential Oil is often used to stabilize the mood and support hormone production in women.
 Try adding a few drops to a carrier oil and utilizing as a massage oil to relieve stress and re-balance the body.

 Often times our bodies are lacking to proper micro-nutrients, amino acids and co-factors for our hormones to function properly, or even get produced in the body, especially if gut issues are involved too.
 Supplementation is very crucial to receiving the proper building blocks to get your body back on track.
-Important supplements include: B Vitamins, Magnesium, Vitamin A& D, Omega-3 fatty acids, Selenium.
-If you believe that you have a hormone deficiency that needs to be replaced with supplements, contact me for more information and to schedule a consultation about which supplements would help to give you the balance you are craving.
+Important supplements include: methylated B Vitamins, Magnesium, Vitamin D, Omega-3 fatty acids, Selenium.